MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/web-deploy-automatic-backups.md

 ### Configuring Backup Settings on the Server for specific sites

-The automatic backup feature also allows you to set site specific settings by specifying each backup setting using a &lt;location&gt; tag in the applicationHost.config file.
+The automatic backup feature also allows you to set site specific settings by specifying each backup setting using a `<location>` tag in the applicationHost.config file.
 If a setting is not specified in the location tag, then it will be inherited from the server settings.
 Here is an example of what a sites backup settings may look like:

 [!code-xml[Main](web-deploy-automatic-backups/samples/sample9.xml)]